How Can Design Thinking Increase Team Engagement?

 Brainstorming gives a voice to all members of a team, regardless of experience or seniority.
 It helps to use templates for brainstorming sessions as this can improve focus and team interaction.

-Creating a sense of inclusion and worth is vital for building engagement and commitment to the team.
+Creating a sense of inclusion and worth is vital for building team engagement and commitment to the team.
 Using a digital whiteboard for design thinking techniques can help team members have equal input, giving their ideas as much weight as everyone else’s.
 Using a tool that allows all of the team to contribute at the same time and in the same way means that everyone is invested in the exercise.
 Then, sorting through ideas can also be done more quickly and effectively.

-Prototyping and working together as a team
+5. Prototyping and Working Together as a Team

 Prototyping involves creating a low-fi version of a potential solution.
 Working together to create something that could be the solution to a problem can be very rewarding and a great team-building experience.
 Especially as any improvements will need to be identified and implemented.